Fire and rescue services

 Unofficial taxis may overcharge.

-Standards aren't the same as Australian buses.
+Standards aren't the same as Australian buses, and they can often become overcrowded.

 More information:

-Trains operate regular services:
+Trains operate services:

 Check Kosovo's air safety profile with the Aviation Safety Network.